soarlab/FPTaylor/formal/README.md

     dmtcp_restart dmtcp_fptaylor.dmtcp

-Try the following commands
+The following commands will verify some simple certificates:

     needs "tests/exp1x.hl";;
     needs "tests/hypot.hl";;
     needs "tests/sphere.hl";;
     needs "test/sqrt_sub.hl";;

-These commands will verify some simple certificates.
+The next command will verify all FPTaylor benchmarks with polynomial and rational functions:

     needs "tests/benchmarks_a.hl";;

-This command will verify all FPTaylor benchmarks with polynomial and rational functions.
 It requires about 1 hour to complete this verification.

+The command

+    needs "tests/benchmarks_trans_a.hl";;

+verifies FPTaylor transcendental benchmarks.
+Verification of the benchmark `azimuth` takes about 5 hours.